cimug-org/jCleanCim/README.md

 The following libraries are packaged only with source distribution of jCleanCim:

 *   For unit testing, we use [JUnit 4](http://www.junit.org/).
 You will need this only if you run or develop tests, or if you are producing distributions (that include running tests and producing rest reports).
-*   For generation of ant target dependencies graph, we use [Grand](http://www.ggtools.net/grand/#download) library; it will be ignored if you do not have [GraphViz](http://www.graphviz.org/Download..php) installed.
+*   For generation of ant target dependencies graph, we use [Grand](https://ant-grand.github.io/Grand/grand.html)library; it will be ignored if you do not have [GraphViz](http://www.graphviz.org/Download..php) installed.
 These are not used from the jCleanCim source code.
 *   For enhancement of regular javadoc with the UML class diagrams, we use [UmlGraph](http://www.umlgraph.org/) library; it will be ignored if you do not have [GraphViz](http://www.graphviz.org/Download..php) installed.
 These are not used from the jCleanCim source code.
 *   For pdf generation from the javadoc, we use [PDFDoclet](http://sourceforge.net/projects/pdfdoclet/) application.
 You will need this only if you generate the pdf documentation for binary distribution (from an ant target).
 The application is otherwise not used from the jCleanCim source code.